 - Suspension of your vehicle registration.

-If a law enforcement officer pulls you over and asks for proof of insurance, you must provide proper documentation.
-Failure to have this proof on hand counts as proof that you’re driving without insurance, and you may be subject to the penalties listed above.
+If a law enforcement officer pulls you over and asks for proof of insurance, you must provide current documentation.
+Failure to have this on hand counts as proof that you’re driving without insurance and you may be subject to the penalties listed above.
 Fortunately, Maine police officers do accept electronic proof of insurance, so you can avoid these penalties by displaying your insurance policy information online.